TillMacher/apscale_gui/README.md

 ### Data structure

-Apscale is organized in projects with the following structure:
+APSCALE is organized in projects with the following structure:

 <pre>
 /YOUR_PROJECT_PATH/My_new_project/